Mariam3120/Mariam3120/README.md

 ### 🧡 Fun Facts About Me
 - 🎭 I love creativity — design, arts, teaching, writing
 - 🌈 I see the world in many colors (and try to express that in my code!)
-- 🍷 I recently built a wine-themed project and now I think every website deserves a little elegance 😄
+- 🍷 I recently built a wine-themed project, and now I think every website deserves a little elegance 😄
 - 🐺 Working on a future brand named **Wolf Culinary** (because why not?)

 ---